yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 forum = 0
 +++

-*What a month!* GoaT releases, yuzu ventures into new platforms, we get a taste of Project Gaia, full Amiibo support, more Project Y.F.C., and a lot more!
+*What a month!* GOAT releases, yuzu ventures into new platforms, we get a taste of Project Gaia, full Amiibo support, more Project Y.F.C., and a lot more!
 Put on your safety belt and start playing some [eurobeat](https://youtu.be/8B4guKLlbVU), this will be a long ride.

 <!--more-->